chihab/dotenv-run/README.md

 `.env` files are to be stored alongside the `package.json`.

-`@ngx-env/builder` loads `.env` files with these specific names for the following `NG_APP_ENV` values, files on the bottom have less priority than files on the top.
+`@ngx-env/builder` loads `.env` files with these specific names for the following `NG_APP_ENV` values, files on the top have less priority than files on the bottom.

+An env file for a specific mode (e.g. .env.production) will take higher priority than a generic one (e.g. .env).

 | valid `.env` filenames     | `NG_APP_ENV=*` | `NG_APP_ENV=test` |
 | -------------------------- | -------------- | ----------------- |